-If you live in a flood or hurricane zone, it is really worth it to buy an emergency raft and paddles.
+If you live in a flood or hurricane zone, it is worth buying an emergency raft and paddles.
 (Amazon link)

-Even if the water isn’t coming to the second floor of your home, it is still better to use the raft if you have to leave the home than wading through hazardous sewage water.
+Even if the water isn’t coming to your home’s second floor, it is better to use the raft if you have to leave rather than wading through sewage water.